JesD12/Pancakes/README.md

 2. Add salt and the melted butter
 3. Add the milk

-# amounts
+# Results
-(150g flour) Gives about 10-12 pancakes  - confirmed
+(150g flour) Gives about 10-12 pancakes  - confirmed - which is not enough for us

 # refrences
 a) The ingredients list is from [Arla](https://www.arla.dk/opskrifter/pandekager/)
-b) The order to add the ingridents is from [Coop] (https://opskrifter.coop.dk/artikler/dette-tip-sikrer-dig-de-bedste-pandekager)
+b) The order to add the ingridents is from [Coop](https://opskrifter.coop.dk/artikler/dette-tip-sikrer-dig-de-bedste-pandekager)